Elgedr/Python/README.md

+# API documentation

-# NB!
+### NB!
 For a more beautiful output of the JSON, you can install this extension https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=ru